thegrumpys/odop/docs/Help/htt.md

 ___

 **Closing or exiting the app**
 Use  **File : Save As** or **File : Export** to preserve the current state of a design in progress.
-Sign out by using "Logout" on the File menu or use the browser Reload a.k.a "Refresh" function and then click the "Logout" button.
+Sign out by using "Sign Out" on the menu bar (positioned right of the ODOP icon and left of the File menu).
 Finally, close the browser tab or browser window containing the ODOP app.

 ___